kodlian/Eki/README.md

 <p align="center">
 <img src="logo.png" alt="logo"/>
 <br/><br/>
 Eki lets you manage easily concurrency in your apps.
-This framework make Grand Central Dispatch API more friendly and fun to use.
+This framework makes Grand Central Dispatch easy and fun to use.
 </p>

 ## Requirements